 What’s more, SMS messages get through when a voice call is impossible.
 When there is no internet connection and not enough bars to make a call, SMS cuts through and gets the message across.

-4 Ways SMS bridges communications gaps
+How logistics SMS bridges communications gaps

-Say a driver is heading towards a massive storm.
+Picture this: one of your drivers is heading towards a massive storm.
 The driver might know it’s ahead, but not the best way around it.
 A simple SMS can alert the driver to the problem ahead and send an updated route straight to their GPS.

 Agents can juggle several SMS chats with different customers at once.
 Quotes, delivery updates, and basic information can be managed at the same time without skipping a beat.

-Sync with internal systems
+3. Easily integrated with internal systems

 Application-to-person (A2P) connections between your systems and SMS are simple and efficient ways to streamline communications between drivers, dispatch, and customers.
 Drivers can automatically receive updated delivery instructions, new orders, and updates straight from your logistics systems.
 Anything you need to communicate with drivers, customers, or the company can be connected through on-premise hardware or simple API integrations with cloud systems.